 Figure 1: The common language effect size (CLES) of (a–i) various forms of environmental heterogeneity (log10-transformed) and (j) the major axis thereof (PC1) in the GCFR and SWAFR.
 CLES here is treated as the effect of GCFR relative to SWAFR values.
 Filled points represent comparisons where the GCFR and SWAFR significantly differed in heterogeneity (P < 0.05; two-sided Mann-Whitney U-tests), while unfilled points represent those that were not significant.
 Following simple linear regressions of CLES against scale, we found some evidence for negative relationships (depicted by lines) for MAP (slope = –0.157; P = 0.098), NDVI (slope = 0.116; P < 0.001) and Clay (slope = 0.158, P = 0.037).
 Abbreviations are as in Tables 1–2.

-Figure 2: Distributions of (a) QDS- and (b) HDS-scale vascular plant species richness in the GCFR and SWAFR. (c) Scatter plot of mean QDS-scale richness (SQDS) and turnover (TQDS) with contour lines denoting the SHDS that arises as their sum. (d) The distribution of the turnover partition of SHDS (TQDS; in c) expressed as a proportion (TQDS / SQDS).
+Figure 2: Frequency distributions of (a) QDS- and (b) HDS-scale vascular plant species richness in the GCFR and SWAFR. (c) Scatter plot of mean QDS-scale richness (SQDS) and turnover (TQDS) with contour lines denoting the SHDS that arises as their sum. (d) The distribution of the turnover partition of SHDS (TQDS; in c) expressed as a proportion (TQDS / SQDS).

 Figure 3: Simple linear regressions of vascular plant species richness as (a) SQDS, (b) SHDS and (c) SDS against each respective scale’s major axis of environmental heterogeneity (PC1) across the GCFR and SWAFR.
 These three linear models are presented in Table 2, all with highly significant slopes (P < 0.001).
 For SQDS, the separate fits for the GCFR (grey) and SWAFR (black) are presented, following the best fitting model at that scale (see Table 2a).
 The R2-values of each model and the variation in environmental heterogeneity explained by PC1 from each of the three PCAs are noted in parentheses in the panel and horizontal axis headings respectively.